What proactive steps are we taking at Aberdeen?

 - We are SO happy to announce that we have received several homemade masks, sewn with LOVE, by our dear friend Gail.
 She is currently sewing masks for our Clients and Caregivers that we will be distributing.
 Thank you, Gail, and everyone else out there diligently working at their sewing machines for our health care workers.
 You are all HEROS.

 - Gloves are readily available at each Client’s home and are used in appropriate circumstances, changed, and discarded according to policy.

-- On 03/15/2020, members of Aberdeen’s Management Team met at our office (don’t worry, they kept at least 6-feet from each other!) to assemble kits of Personal Protective Equipment (PPE) for our caregivers and nurses currently caring for our Clients.
+- 03/15/2020 UPDATE: members of Aberdeen’s Management Team met at our office (don’t worry, they kept at least 6-feet from each other!) to assemble kits of Personal Protective Equipment (PPE) for our caregivers and nurses currently caring for our Clients.

 - Each caregiver received a separate kit for each client they work with, with instructions to only use that equipment with that client.
 If someone had three clients, they got three kits – all in separate Ziploc bags and labeled with a specific client/caregiver name.
 Since masks are in short supply nationwide, we are abiding by the CDC recommendations for reusing/conserving PPE.

 - These kits contained a mask or masks depending on how frequent they were there and two informational notices.
 One notice reminded staff of the proper “Use of Protective Equipment,” and the other was a reminder of “How To Stay Safe During Coronavirus Containment.”